Categories

 original bill

-for the Commonwealth
+for the Commonwealth Electoral Act 1902

-for the single transferable vote (preferential
+provided for the single transferable vote

-voting) for both houses of the Australian
+(preferential voting) for both houses of the

-Parliament with marking of second and later
+Australian Parliament with marking of second and

-preferences being fully optional, as is the optional preferential
+later preferences being fully optional, as is

 system for the Legislative Assembly of New

-South Wales, but that 1902
+South Wales, but that 1902 Bill,

-Bill, which was introduced by the Barton
+which was introduced by the Barton Government

-Government and passed by the House of
+and passed by the House of Representatives, was

-Representatives, was amended in the Senate to
+amended in the Senate to remove the transferable

-remove the transferable element, leaving a "first-past-the-post"
+element, leaving a "first-past-the-post"

-non-transferable vote for the electors for
+non-transferable vote for the electors for both

-both houses.
-The House of Representatives
+houses.
+The House of Representatives passed the

-passed the amended bill, which became
+amended bill, which became Australia's first

-With
+Vacancies: With multiple

-multiple vacancies both transferable and
+vacancies both transferable and non-transferable

-non-transferable vote systems exist.
-The
+vote systems exist.
+The non-transferable systems

-proportional or winner-take-all (majoritarian), as can
+can be either proportional or winner-take-all (majoritarian), as can

 the transferable systems.
-For example the first
+For example,

-and the second
+Australia's first and second

 federally-enacted vote-counting systems at

-Australian Senate elections were both
+Senate elections were both winner-take-all

-winner-take-all systems:
+systems:

-That
+That second

-system of proportional representation,
+(quota-preferential system of proportional

-which is a transferable proportional system.
+representation), which is a

-Since 1948, no single party has won all the
+single party has won all the seats,

-seats, Australia-wide, at a periodic Senate
+Australia-wide, at a periodic Senate election,

-election, as happened in 1910, 1917,
+as happened in 1910, 1917, 1925,

-1925, 1934 and 1943.
-Both Eire
+1934 and 1943.
+Eire

 and Malta

-use quota-preferential PR for elections to
+system for elections to their national

-their national parliaments.
-Interest in PR is
+parliaments.
+Interest in PR is growing in the USA and

-and Canada.
-By
+Canada.
+By contrast

-contrast the majority of countries on the
+the majority of countries on the continent of

-continent of Europe use proportional systems
+Europe use proportional systems that involve

-called party list systems.
-Many new
+non-transferable votes, usually called party list systems.

-introductions of electoral systems involve the
+Many new introductions of electoral systems

-use of such systems ostensibly because of the
+involve the use of such systems ostensibly

-being elected, as the voters are only
+persons being elected, as the voters are only

 permitted to vote for parties.
-Examples of
+Examples of such

-Africa, Sri Lanka and Iraq.
+Lanka and Iraq.
 New Zealand

 uses a hybrid MMP system, like Germany, where